dennis9707/so-representation/api_recommend/README.md

 ## Training Pre-trained Models on API Recommendation Task

-The following example fine-tunes Pre-trained models by using Sentence Transformer Library [here](https://www.sbert.net/docs/package_reference/SentenceTransformer.html).
-CLEAR uses distilled roberta-base to get the embedding of questions and APIs.
-To show the effectiveness of other pre-trained models in API recommendation task, we replace the distilled roberta-base by other Pre-trained models such as Roberta-base, CodeBERT, GraphCodeBERT and keep the other parts the same.
+CLEAR fine-tunes pre-trained models by using Sentence Transformer Library [here](https://www.sbert.net/docs/package_reference/SentenceTransformer.html).
+In the original paper, CLEAR uses distilled roberta-base to get the embedding of questions and APIs.
+To show the effectiveness of other pre-trained models in API recommendation task, we replace the distilled roberta-base by other pre-trained models such as Roberta-base, CodeBERT, and GraphCodeBERT.
+We keep the other parts the same and only replace the pre-trained models.

 To train the models, please run:
 ```bash